This Is What It's Like Being Addicted to Laxatives

 *Names have been changed

-If you are concerned about the mental health of you or someone you know, visit the American Eating Disorder Association website to get help.
+If you are concerned about the mental health of you or someone you know, talk to Mind on 020 22 00 60 or at their website, here.